Loughborough Students' Union: LSU Executive

 The LSU Executive (frequently known as 'The Exec') are the leading representative body of the Students' Union.
 Since 2019, it has consisted of five Executive Officers.
 'Exec Elections' occur each year in February and March, whereby a new Executive Team is voted in by the students.
-Candidates release manifestos, get interviewed in 'The Soapbox' and promote themselves across campus and on social media in hope of being elected.
+Candidates release manifestos, get interviewed on Loughborough Campus Radio, and promote themselves across campus and on social media in hope of being elected.

 The current Executive Officer Team is made up of the following positions: